d2l-ai/d2l-en/chapter_computer-vision/rcnn.md

 1. Predict the class and bounding box for each of the $n$ region proposals.
 More concretely, in class and bounding box prediction, transform the fully-connected layer output into an output of shape $n \times q$ ($q$ is the number of classes) and an output of shape $n \times 4$, respectively.
 The class prediction uses softmax regression.

-The RoI pooling layer proposed in the fast R-CNN is different from the pooling layer introduced in :numref:`sec_pooling`.
+The region of interest pooling layer proposed in the fast R-CNN is different from the pooling layer introduced in :numref:`sec_pooling`.
 In the pooling layer,
 we indirectly control the output shape by specifying sizes of the pooling window, padding, and stride.
 In contrast,
-we can directly specify the output shape in the RoI pooling layer.
+we can directly specify the output shape in the region of interest pooling layer.

 For example, let us specify
 the output height and width